-Why now is a fantastic time to study CELTA and work in vibrant Japan!
+Why it a fantastic time to study CELTA and work in vibrant Japan!

 With new CELTA teacher training centres cropping up across huge cities in Japan, like Kobe and Tokyo, we are looking at exactly why the Teaching English as a Foreign Language industry is becoming so popular over there.

 We are hearing more and more about the huge demand for English teachers in Japan and as a result, the same goes for English teacher training.
 The country has announced that they are going to make English language instruction a compulsory subject in primary school and as well as this, millions of Japanese adults are taking English classes every year.
 Dave Fox, the Head of Teaching Training at the new CELTA centre in Tokyo explained to us, “English will be mandatory in schools from grade 3 onwards in 2020, this is helping to push English education to the front of people’s minds.”

 The country of Japan is beautiful, exciting, bright, technological and has a very individual culture, not to mention great food!
 Known for its stunning cherry blossom and its contrasting futuristic and traditional style, set the backdrop of jaw dropping Mount Fuji, Tokyo is a must-see place for a lot of travellers.
 Dave Fox, Head of Teacher Training at our new Tokyo centre recently visited the city and called it “mind-bending”.
 He explained, “It’s so vibrant, so lively but you can find 200-year-old kimono shop next to a high rise!”